-Uncover the tropical treasures of Sumatra and Sumatra with this private Indonesia tour.
+Uncover the tropical treasures of Sulawesi and Sumatra with this private Indonesia tour.
 From enigmatic Hong Kong, make your way to the lush jungles in Sumatra where a host of endangered primates await you.
 In Sulawesi, spend time learning the ways of indigenous tribes and hiking and trekking in verdant hills and valleys.

 Hong Kong is a fascinating fusion of the East and the West, combining the mystery of the Orient with the avant-garde vibe of the West.

 Evening Street Food Jaunt Explore the sumptuous street food delights of Hong Kong on an exciting walking tour.
 Sample some of the city’s finest foods on the go and stop by to taste a variety of delicious dishes.
 Catch up with local vendors and exchange notes with fellow foodies at food stalls as you dig into local signature street foods.
 Wander the streets of Island East and visit food stalls which offer local delicacies such as egg tart, suimai, fish ball noodles, milk tea and egg puffs.
 As a part of your itinerary, visit an open ‘wet market’ (market which sells fresh meat and produce) for a better understanding of the indigenous food culture of Hong Kong.
 (Half Day; Evening Activity; Private activity & transfer; Travel time to activity: 30 mins; Duration: 4 hrs; Fitness level: Moderate, as there is some walking involved.
 Please wear comfortable shoes.
 Please note that this tour is unavailable between 24 Dec to 1 Jan, and that it depends on the weather conditions.)